TESOL Certificate Program

 For more information about where to send application materials and application dates, see the Graduate Application Information.

-The certificate course consists of eighteen credit hours of graduate-level courses.
-There are four required core courses, including:
+The certificate course consists of twelve credit hours of graduate-level courses.
+All students must take the following:

 - ENGL 6680–Introduction to Linguistics